sendgrid/docs/content/docs/help-support/sending-email/universal-links.md

 32. Verify behavior using [https://branch.io/resources/universal-links/](https://branch.io/resources/universal-links/)

-{% anchor h2 %}	Setting Up Universal Links Using NGINX
+## 	Setting Up Universal Links Using NGINX
-{% endanchor %}

 After creating your iOS "apple-app-site-association" file and/or your Android "digital asset links" file, you need to host them on a secure content delivery network.
 The following instructions will guide you through setting up NGINX to host these files.

 1. Request a new certificate for the domain your link branding is configured for (e.g. links.example.com)